cloudknit-io/cloudknit/docs/team/onboard.md

     path: "."
 ```

-3. Once you commit and push the change it will register the team repo with zLifecycle and watch for any updates
+4. Once you commit and push the change it will register the team repo with zLifecycle and watch for any updates
-4. [Optional] Set the AWS credentials for all environments within the team on the Settings page